-Justice Michael Kirby: Well, I suppose the first thing I saw of it was in some of the gay newspapers, that you would see mention of this unusual condition which had begun to emerge in the United States. thought generally to be associated with the use of amyl nitrate and poppers.
-This was what I first began to see, and then one heard discussion about this in the general media and then concern escalated and it became a matter of national concern.
-And then that was followed by friends announcing that they had been diagnosed, or they were ill.
+Justice Michael Kirby: I suppose the first thing I saw of it was in some of the gay newspapers.
+You would see mention of this unusual condition which had begun to emerge in the United States, thought generally to be associated with the use of amyl nitrate and poppers.
+This was what I first began to see.
+And then one heard discussion about this in the general media.
+And then concern escalated and it became a matter of national concern.

+And then that was followed by friends announcing that they had been diagnosed, or they were ill

-There are some friends - or there is one - whom I know who became very ill before AIDS became generally known and I sometimes look back on that.
-He was my age and I'd known him at university and I sometimes wonder whether he was an early person who had become infected and died of it.
-His death was thought at the time to be due to melanoma but whether this was really connected with HIV AIDS.
-[Common bell].
+There are some friends - or there is one - whom I know who became very ill before AIDS became generally known.
+I sometimes look back on that.
+He was my age and I'd known him at [Sydney] university.
+I sometimes wonder whether he was an early person who had become infected and died of it.
+His death was thought at the time to be due to melanoma.
+But whether this was really connected with HIV AIDS, [I don't know].

-So that was the sort of course of it.
-I imagine it was not all that different towallot of people hearing about these first reports and then hearing of how much more serious this was than just a condition that affected a very few people who happened to use amyl nitrate.
+So that was the course of it.
+I imagine it was not all that different to a lot of people hearing about these first reports.
+Then hearing of how much more serious this was than just a condition that affected a very few people who happened to use amyl nitrate.
 Oh, that it could have been so simple!

-Daniel Connell: Thinking about the legal significance of AIDS, the legal implications of it, there've been a number of other major public health diseases of public health significance, very communicable diseases such as TB, Spanish flu, various diseases like that.
+paniel Connell: Thinking about the legal significance of AIDS, the legal implications of it, there've been a number of other major public health diseases of public health significance, very communicable diseases such as TB, Spanish flu, various diseases like that.
 From a legal point of view, would you put AIDS in a separate category or would you put it in the same category as some of the other major diseases that have plagued humanity over the centuries?

-Justice Michael Kirby: Well, it's obviously in some ways similar and in other ways different.
+Justice Michael Kirby: It's obviously in some ways similar and in other ways different.

 It's similar to some of the earlier venereal or sexually transmitted diseases.
-I mean, it's now suggested that syphilis came to Europe with
+I mean, it's now suggested that syphilis came to Europe with Columbus's sailors back from the Americas.

-Columbus's sailors back from the Americas.
-So that we'vegone through this, and It came up through Naples and swept up into northern Europe and into Scotland very quickly and England.
+So that we've gone through this.
+It came up through Naples and swept up into northern Europe and into Scotland very quickly and [then] England.
 So that it's not new in that sense.

-Nature, in its mischievous way, uses sexual intercourse as a means of transmitting these terrible epidemics, and there are, of course, some similarities between syphilis with its stages, with the early brutal modes of treatment and its modes of transmission, that draw similarities between the syphilis epidemics and the epidemic of HIV AIDS.
+Nature, in its mischievous way, uses sexual intercourse as a means of transmitting these terrible epidemics.
+There are, of course, some similarities between syphilis with its [Various] stages, with the early brutal modes of treatment and its modes of transmission, that draw similarities between the syphilis epidemics and the epidemic of HIV AIDS.

-The Spanish flu and other global epidemics don't quite have the stigma attached to them that AIDS has; a stigma based to some extent on false notions of human life and on hypocrisy about sexuality.
+The Spanish 'flu and other global epidemics don't quite have the stigma attached to them that AIDS has.
+It is a stigma based to some extent on false notions of human life [and value] and on hypocrisy about sexuality.

-But as well as that you then had to lump in with AIDS the problem of its association with illegal drug taking and with the sex industry, which is illegal in some parts, most parts of the world, and with transmission accidentally to the haemophiliac population.
+But, as well as that, you then had to lump in with AIDS the problem of its association with illegal drug taking and with the sex industry, which is illegal in some parts, most parts of the world.
+And with transmission accidentally to the haemophiliac population.